chk-AI/abstract-screening/README.md

 Python script for conducting systematic literature reviews through automated PubMed searches based on defined PICO criteria, analyzing titles and abstracts with different large language models for abstract inclusion

 ## Project description
-This project automates the process of conducting title and abstractscreening in systematic literature reviews by utilizing a Python script to search PubMed based on defined PICO (Population, Intervention, Comparison, Outcome) criteria.
-It extracts relevant information, analyzes the search results with six different large language models, and saves results as CSV.
+This project automates the process of conducting title and abstract screening in systematic literature reviews by utilizing a Python script to search PubMed based on defined PICO (Population, Intervention, Comparison, Outcome) criteria.
+It extracts relevant information, analyzes the search results with multiple different large language models (LLMs), and saves results as CSV.

 ## Features
-- **Automated PubMed Searches:** Search based on customizable PICO criteria.
+- **PubMed searches:** Search based on customizable PICO criteria.
-- **Data Extraction:** Automatically extracts necessary data from search results, such as DOI, authors, title, and abstract.
+- **Data extraction:** Automatically extracts necessary data from search results, including DOI, PMID, year, authors, title, and abstract.
 - **Analysis with LLMs:** Uses six different large language models to evaluate and select the best abstracts for the review.

 ## Prerequisites